 |---|---|

-| Activité professionnelle (professional activity) | The individual’s principal occupation is performed in France, regardless of where the employer is established |
+| Activité professionnelle (professional activity) | The individual’s principal occupation is effectively and regularly exercised in France, regardless of where the employer is established |

 | Centre des intérêts économiques (center of economic interests) | The individual’s principal investments, business interests, and financial center of gravity are located in or managed from France |